 With over 130 individual trails, Keystone is a skier’s paradise and a haven for nature lovers.
 While it’s great for vacationers, full-time residents have the hills to themselves during many off-peak weeks.
 The town is extremely laid-back, and residents are focused on relaxing.
 If you love the Colorado frontier, Keystone is the perfect place to live.

 In addition to offering the largest night skiing events in Colorado and maintaining the largest outdoor ice skating rink in the U.S., Keystone also features a number of the area’s highly rated restaurants.
-Local favorites include Alpenglow Stube Restaurant, a mountaintop hideaway that is accessed via gondola ride and offers New American fine dining and uninterrupted views, and Keystone Ranch Restaurant, located in a 1930s log home and offers fixed-price American fine dining.
+Among the local favorites is Summit House, located at the top of Dercum Mountain.
+This mountaintop hideaway is accessible via gondola ride, where guests can warm up and grab lunch daily throughout the season or enjoy dinner during night skiing operations.
+It offers New American fine dining with uninterrupted views.
+Another highlight is the Keystone Ranch Restaurant, located in a 1930s log home and offers fixed-price American fine dining.